mvolkmann/blog/src/swift/xctest.md

             // Applying the `accessibilityIdentifier` view modifier
             // to a view makes it easy to find it in a UI test.
+            // Most/all kinds of elements can be found
+            // via an accessibility identifier.
+            // Using these is much better than searching for English text,
+            // especially in apps that use localization strings.
             Text("\(count)")
                 .accessibilityIdentifier("count")